 The Neck Gaiter weighs 6 ounces (170 grams)

-It was a detailed discussion about the Neck Gaiter that led to Sam Kuhns becoming our first WeatherWool Advisor from Alaska.
-Sam told us he has many Neck Gaiters, at least 10 of them, and this is the only one he will be wearing from now on.
-He really likes the warmth, softness and comfort of the merino, but also the great loft and how the loose knit enables the Gaiter to stretch to whatever size he needs, without squeezing in on him, but at the same time the Gaiter still springs back to its original size and shape when he takes it off.
+The Gaiter is really warm, with the softness and comfort of the merino, but also has great loft.
+Loose knit enables the Gaiter to stretch to whatever size is needed, without squeezing, but at the same time the Gaiter still springs back to its original size and shape when taken off.
 It is significant that the "spring" of the Gaiter causes it to protect the entire neck and not collapse and just sort of pile-up at the bottom of the neck.
-He also said that the Gaiter weighs almost nothing and is very packable.
-Sam is a professional outdoorsman, a hunting guide in Alaska ... so gear is extremely important to him.
-If you would like to speak with someone about the Gaiter, give Sam a call.
-It is somewhat amazing how much Sam has to say about Neck Gaiters!
+The Gaiter weighs almost nothing and is very packable.

 Making this gaiter was quite an unanticipated adventure and exercise for us.
 Amazingly, we were unable to buy the pure-American, pure-Merino cuffs and ribs we needed to make our Hoodie.
 So, we had to make them ourselves.
 And that meant acquiring far more fiber and then making far more yarn than we actually needed.
 So Debby came up with the idea for the Gaiter and it has been very well received.
 Please click here for more pictures and details about our knitted items and components ...
 Gaiters, Cuffs, Ribs.